jarppe/dockler/README.md

 Clojure API for [Docker HTTP API version 1.46](https://docs.docker.com/engine/api/v1.46/).

-This library can _(and is intended to)_ be used used with [Babashka](https://babashka.org/).
+This library tries to be compatible with [Babashka](https://babashka.org/).
+Currently there are couple of places that need a workarounds.

 The only dependency it has is [cheshire](https://github.com/dakrone/cheshire), which is already included in Babashka.

 Tested with Clojure 1.11.4 and Java 23.